USTC-IMCL/subject-LFIQA-software/README.md

 ## Postprocessing

   Click the Run -> Post Processing button to start the post processing.
 The project will record all your subjects so you just need to click the button.
-It will calculate the PLCC between each subjects and others mean scores.
+It will calculate the PLCC between each subjects and others' mean scores.

 ## Acknowledgement